corinnbrunelle/SWOT-post-processing-tutorial/README.md

 - SWOT_L2_HR_Raster_100m_UTM22J_N_x_x_x_014_533_051F_20240506T114623_20240506T114644_PIC0_01

-# SWOT Data Filter - Tutorial
+# SWOT Data Filter - Tutorial Example

+To view the full documentation, visit the page: https://github.com/SWOT-community

 ## About
 The SWOT mission is providing us with new and detailed information on one of the most important resources we share – water.